Spotifys New Social Audio App Greenroom

 A way to use Greenroom using your Spotify login.

 A new onboarding experience that puts users’ interests forward.

 Recording capabilities so you can complement your on-demand content with live conversations.

 Chat controls to ensure the best possible experience.

 The rooms on Greenroom provide similar benefits as Clubhouse, with a focus on networking and impromptu discussions on different topics or current events.
 A bigger difference between the two is the gem feature on Greenroom.

-Clubhouse user ranking is very set on the amount of followers a user has, that will open up more rooms, groups and opportunities on the platform.
+Clubhouse user ranking is very set on the number of followers a user has, which will open up more rooms, groups, and opportunities on the platform.
 But on Greenroom, followers don't count.
-Instead, listeners can applaud people using so called "gems".
-You can grant anyone gems in a room by double clicking on their profile icon and those gems will later show up on in your home profile page.
+Instead, listeners can applaud people using so-called "gems".
+You can grant anyone gems in a room by double clicking on their profile icon and those gems will later show up on your home profile page.
 It is still undecided if there will be a monetary value to the gems, but that seems like the next step.